 Ma 130 abc.
 Algebraic Geometry.
 9 units (3-0-6); first, second, third terms.
 Prerequisite: Ma 120 (or Ma 5 plus additional reading).
 Plane curves, rational functions, affine and projective varieties, products, local properties, birational maps, divisors, differentials, intersection numbers, schemes, sheaves, general varieties, vector bundles, coherent sheaves, curves and surfaces.
-Instructor: Morin.
-Part c not offered 2008-09.
+Instructors: Calegari, Gholampour.

 Ma 131.
 Algebraic Geometry of Curves.
 9 units (3-0-6); second term.
 Prerequisites: Ma 5, Ma 108, and Ma 109, or equivalent.
 The theory of algebraic curves is a central branch of mathematics, having relations to fields as diverse as complex analysis, number theory, combinatorics, codes, topology, representation theory, and physics.
 The aim of the course is to give a substantial introduction to this subject.
 The topics will include affine and projective plane curves, mappings, differentials, divisors and line bundles, Jacobians, sheaves, cohomology, and moduli.
 Important results such as Riemann-Roch theorem, Hurwitz's theorem, and Abel's theorem will be discussed.
-Not offered 2008-09.
+Not offered 2007-08.

 Ma 135 ab.
 Arithmetic Geometry.
 9 units (3-0-6); first, second terms.
 Prerequisite: Ma 130.
 The course deals with aspects of algebraic geometry that have been found useful for number theoretic applications.
 Topics will be chosen from the following: general cohomology theories (étale cohomology, flat cohomology, motivic cohomology, or p-adic Hodge theory), curves and Abelian varieties over arithmetic schemes, moduli spaces, Diophantine geometry, algebraic cycles.
-Not offered 2008-09.
+Instructors: Mantovan, Flach.

 Ma 140 abc.
 Functional Analysis.
 9 units (3-0-6); first, second, third terms.
 Prerequisite: Ma 110.
 First term: introduction to C-algebras and von Neumann algebras.
 Second term: von Neumann algebras arising from countable groups and from measure-preserving actions of countable groups.
 Third term: introduction to spectral theory with applications to Schrödinger operators.
-Not offered 2008-09.
+Instructors: Ioana, Zinchenko.

 Ma/ACM 142 abc.
 Ordinary and Partial Differential Equations.
 9 units (3-0-6); first, second, third terms.
 Prerequisite: Ma 108.
 Ma 109 is desirable.
 The mathematical theory of ordinary and partial differential equations, including a discussion of elliptic regularity, maximal principles, solubility of equations.
 The method of characteristics.
-Instructors: Zinchenko, Kang.
-Part c not offered 2008-09.
+Not offered 2007-08.

 Ma/ACM 144 ab.
 Probability.
 9 units (3-0-6); second, third terms.
 Overview of measure theory.
 Random walks and the Strong law of large numbers via the theory of martingales and Markov chains.
 Characteristic functions and the central limit theorem.
 Poisson process and Brownian motion.
-Not offered 2008-09.
+Instructor: Kang.

 Ma 145 abc.
 Introduction to Unitary Group Representations.
-9

-units (3-0-6); first, second, third terms.
+9 units (3-0-6); first, second, third terms.
 The study of representations of a group by unitary operators on a Hilbert space, including finite and compact groups, and, to the extent that time allows, other groups.
 First term: general representation theory of finite groups.
 Frobenius's theory of representations of semidirect products.
 The Young tableaux and the representations of symmetric groups.
 Second term: the Peter-Weyl theorem.
 The classical compact groups and their representation theory.
 Weyl character formula.
-Third term: introduction to the representation theory.
+Third term: introduction to the representation theory of big groups (injective limits of finite and compact groups).
 Classification of irreducible characters for the infinite symmetric group and the infinite-dimensional unitary group.
 Generalized regular representations and their decomposition on irreducible components.
-Instructor: Borodin.
-Parts a, b not offered 2008-09.
+Instructors: Zinchenko, Borodin.
+Part c not offered 2007-08.

 Ma 147 abc.
 Dynamical Systems.
 9 units (3-0-6); first, second, third terms.
 Prerequisites: Ma 108, Ma 109, or equivalent.
 First term: real dynamics and ergodic theory.
 Second term: Hamiltonian dynamics.
 Third term: complex dynamics.
-Instructor: Makarov.
-Part c not offered 2008-09.
+Not offered 2007-08.